List of software reliability models

 Software reliability is the probability of the software causing a system failure over some specified operating time.
 Software does not fail due to wear out but does fail due to faulty functionality, timing, sequencing, data, and exception handling.
 The software fails as a function of operating time as opposed to calendar time.
-Over 225 models have been developed since early 1970s, however, several of them have similar if not identical assumptions.
+Many models have been developed since early 1970s, however, several of them have similar if not identical assumptions.
 The models have two basic types - prediction modeling and estimation modeling.